jundalisay/superb/content/en/research/mohammad/quran/sura-006a.md

 share of Allah reaches their idols.
 Evil is their judgment.

 137. Likewise, their idols entice many idolaters to kill their children, in order to lead them to their ruin, and confuse them in their religion.
 Had Allah willed, they would not have done it; so leave them to their fraud.

-138. And they say, “These animals and crops are restricted; none may eat them except those we permit,” by their claims, and ani- mals whose backs are forbidden, and animals over which they do not pronounce the name of Allah—fabricating lies against Him.
+138. And they say, “These animals and crops are restricted; none may eat them except those we permit,” by their claims, and animals whose backs are forbidden, and animals over which they do not pronounce the name of Allah—fabricating lies against Him.
 He will repay them for what they used to invent.

 139. And they say, “What lies in the wombs of these animals is exclusively for our males, and prohibited to our wives.”
-But if it is still- born, they can share in it.
+But if it is still-born, they can share in it.
 He will surely pun- ish them for their allegations.

-He is Wise and Knowing.
-140. Lost are those who kill their children fool- ishly, with no basis in knowledge, and forbid what Allah has provided for them—innova- tions about Allah.
+140. Lost are those who kill their children foolishly, with no basis in knowledge, and forbid what Allah has provided for them—innovations about Allah.
 They have gone astray.

-They are not guided.
-141. It is He who produces gardens, both culti- vated and wild, and date-palms, and crops of diverse tastes, and olives and pomegranates, similar and dissimilar.
-Eat of its fruit when it yields, and give its due on the day of its har- vest, and do not waste.
+141. It is He who produces gardens, both cultivated and wild, and date-palms, and crops of diverse tastes, and olives and pomegranates, similar and dissimilar.
+Eat of its fruit when it yields, and give its due on the day of its harvest, and do not waste.
 He does not love the wasteful.

-142. Among the livestock are some for trans- portation, and some for clothing.
-Eat of what
-Allah has provided for you, and do not follow the footsteps of Satan.
-He is to you an out- right enemy.
+142. Among the livestock are some for transportation, and some for clothing.
+Eat of what Allah has provided for you, and do not follow the footsteps of Satan.
+He is to you an outright enemy.
 143. Eight pairs: two of the sheep, and two of the goats.
 Say, “Did He forbid the two males, or the two females, or what the wombs of the two females contain?
 Inform me with knowledge, if you are truthful.”

-144. And two of the camels, and two of the cat- tle.
+144. And two of the camels, and two of the cattle.
 Say, “Did He forbid the two males, or the two females, or what the wombs of the two females contain?
 Were you present when Allah enjoined this upon you?”
 Who does greater wrong than he who invents lies and attributes them to Allah, in order to mislead people without knowledge?
 Allah does not guide the wicked people.